Launch Location: Boat ramp inside of John U. Lloyd Beach State Park.

 You don’t have to pay a boat ramp fee if you launch from the beach area that is a bit south of the boat ramp.
 If you decide to use the beach launch area be advised that you will have to transport your kayak 800 ft. from the parking lot to the water.
 There is no trailer parking for beach launches.

-Description: The Whisky Creek paddle is a scenic paddle through the mangroves with very little boat traffic.
-There is however, very low flying and loud commercial jets taking off and landing at the nearby airport.
+Description: The Whiskey Creek paddle is a scenic paddle through the mangroves with very little boat traffic.
+There is, however, very low flying and loud commercial jets taking off and landing at the nearby airport.

-If we had planned on paddling Whisky Creek we would have checked the tides before going but as this was an unplanned serendipitous paddle we found ourselves on Whisky Creek at low tide so we had to portage our kayaks through parts of the creek in water only a few inches deep.
+If we had planned on paddling Whiskey Creek we would have checked the tides before going but as this was an unplanned serendipitous paddle we found ourselves on Whiskey Creek at low tide so we had to portage our kayaks through parts of the creek in water only a few inches deep.